chhuang-one/sqxclib/doc/SqBuffer.md

 ## Write

-The writing action will first call sq_buffer_alloc() then copy the data to the SqBuffer.
+The writing action will first call sq_buffer_alloc() then copy data to the SqBuffer.

 use C language